remiBoudreau/HAL9000/README.md

 My name is Meg.
 Sometimes.
 Sometimes though, I am Sarah.
 It is nice to meet you.
 Here is my code. *

 To have me (automatically) utter a response through your browser, simply press enter after writing in the textbox.
+I may be a little slow sometimes to respond because my wifi is down.
+Yes, that's it.

 [Let's talk about nothing.
 Or everything.](http://34.130.94.99/)